At the Detroit Zoo

 The Aztecs saw axolotls as the earthly servant of the dog-headed god, Xolotl.

-Although Mexican axolotls are primarily active at night, the behavior of these amphibians is so unpredictable that they cannot be classified as nocturnal.
+Although axolotls are primarily active at night, the behavior of these amphibians is so unpredictable that they cannot be classified as nocturnal.

-Even though the exact number of Mexican axolotls in the wild remains unknown, the species has been thought to have gone extinct a number of times, only to be found again on surveys – maintaining the species’ Critically Endangered status.
+Even though the exact number of axolotls in the wild remains unknown, the species has been thought to have gone extinct a number of times, only to be found again on surveys – maintaining the species’ Critically Endangered status.